 More information can be found on our web site at www.ccontrols.com.
-Browse the Technical Support section of our site for a look at our on-line technical manuals, downloadable software drivers and utility programs that can test the product.
-When contacting us, just ask for technical support.
+When contacting one of our offices, just ask for Technical Support.

 Warranty

 Contemporary Controls (CC) warrants its new product to the original purchaser for two years from the product shipping date.
 Product returned to CC for repair is warranted for one year from the date that the repaired product is shipped back to the purchaser or for the remainder of the original warranty period, whichever is longer.